UiPath/ProcessMining-devkit-connector/documentation/development/testing/testing.md

 **Input tests**

-On the first level, we load in the raw data from the source and cast this data to the correct data type.
+On the first level, the raw data from the source is loaded and casted to the correct data type.
 Also filtering is applied where applicable.

 - `Error` Uniqueness for the primary keys.
 This may be a combination of multiple columns.
 If the primary key is already not unique in the input table, then it may cause issues later on in the transformations.
 It is best to check this as early as possible.